 Food animals and food workers

-People could eat animals without being cruel to them.
-Food animals could be raised with kindness and provided with better, longer lives than they would ever have in the wild.
+People can slaughter and eat animals without being cruel to them.
+Animals could be raised with kindness and provided with better, longer lives than they would have in the wild.
 This could be a mutually beneficial relationship; we feed them, and they feed us.

 The capitalist food industry is completely different – a source of immense cruelty towards animals and workers.
 While animal liberationists condemn how food animals are reared and slaughtered, they ignore the plight of food workers.